(Click here to see a video of Gotti)

-If someone has an older dog that needs a home, I will be happy to help them place the dog
+If someone has a dog that needs a home, I will be happy to help them place the dog

 If I happen to get a rescue, I will post him or her as well